-The financial year is the calendar year.
-The consolidated financial statements are presented in euros.
-Due to rounding, it is possible that figures may not add up exactly to the total stated, and the percentages presented may not precisely reflect the figures to which they correspond.
+The income statement was prepared using the nature of expense method in accordance with Section 275 (2) HGB.
+Due to rounding, it is possible that individual figures may not add up exactly to the total stated, and the percentages presented may not precisely reflect the figures they correspond to.